What is a will?

 A will tells the probate court how you want your property distributed after you die, and who has the power and responsibility to wrap up your affairs.
 Through the probate process the court will give the executor of your will the authority to gather all of your property, pay any remaining creditors’ bills and distribute your remaining property as you specify in your will.

 Because the will takes effect only after a court has determined that it is a valid document, a judge must act before your executor can step in and manage your estate.
+In order to choose an executor, you can contact a Tennessee Wills Lawyer for assistance.
+An experienced Wills Lawyer in Williamson County will make sure the right person is chosen for the execution of your will after your demise.

 There are generally four basic requirements for a will to be considered legal: